cea-hpc/wi4mpi/doc/source/developer_guide.rst

 The ASM code chooser does the simple following things:

-If we alreday are in the wrapper:
+If we already are in the wrapper:

 -  The arguments are passed without any translation protocol to the underlying MPI runtime call (LOCAL\_MPI\_function)